Q. How do we get started?

 Q. Is there anything I can do outside of our organizing sessions to keep the project moving?

 A. Yes!
-Expect to be assigned small amounts of homework.
+For those who want to carve out the extra time to commit to homework, we can make lists or set aside a pile or a box of items to work on.
 Homework can involve going through paperwork or sentimental photos, letters or journals, taking returns back to stores, posting items for sale, or dealing with garbage/recyclables.
-Some clients have time and energy to commit to homework while others don’t.
+Some clients have time and energy to commit to homework, while others don’t.
 It’s certainly not a requirement and there is no judgement.

 Q. Will I have to buy a fancy closet system or lots of organizing containers?

 A. Not necessarily.
 I always like to utilize any organizing and storage solutions that may already be in your home.
 If it seems necessary to purchase containers or other organizing items, together we’ll come up with practical solutions that will work best for you and that fit in with your style.

 Q. Can you guarantee that I will stay clutter free and organized?

 A. That would be like a personal trainer guaranteeing that their client will stay in great physical shape.
 Your success is based on us finding systems that will work best for you, implementing a realistic action plan, and upkeep on your part.
 Keeping clutter at bay and staying organized is something we all have to work at, just like maintaining our health.
 I do support clients after an organizing project via phone, email or occasional “tweaking” sessions based on their needs.

 Q. I’m a little embarrassed about the state of my home and to be asking for help, can you protect my privacy?